Free Freightliner VIN Decoder & Lookup

 • WMI (World Manufacturer Identifier - Positions 1-3): Vehicle manufacturer and place of origin.

-• VDS (Vehicle Descriptor Section - Positions 4-9): Body style, engine size, specific details, and check digit based on a mathematical formula for VIN validation.
+• VDS (Vehicle Descriptor Section - Positions 4-9): Body style, engine configuration, chassis details, GVWR class, and check digit based on a mathematical formula for VIN validation.

-• VIS (Vehicle Identifier Section - Positions 10-17): Model year designation, assembly plant code showing production location, and vehicle's serial number unique to each vehicle.
+• VIS (Vehicle Identifier Section - Positions 10-17): Model year designation, assembly plant code, and the vehicle's serial number.

 There are some other details that Freightliner owners and buyers should know: